Pictured above: The Biker from The Village People, David Bowie and Anita Bryant.

 During one of our more exuberant moments, we managed to capsize the canoe.
-Even in the freezing water, we continued sharing recipes (so to speak) while clinging to the side of the canoe.
+Even in the freezing water, Hannah insisted we continue exchanging recipes (so to speak) while clinging to the side of the canoe.

 * Yes, I realize the Indigo Girls were not a going concern in 1977.
 I was using humor to make comedy.
 I attended a few Indigo Girls concerts.** At one, they did one of the greatest versions of “The Weight” ever.
 EVER.